E. Kidd Bogart

 Evan Kidd Bogart (born January 23, 1978) is an American songwriter, music publisher, record executive and television producer.
-He is the son of Casablanca Records founder Neil Bogart and former KISS manager Joyce Bogart Trabulus.
+He is the son of Casablanca Records founder Neil Bogart and former Kiss manager Joyce Bogart Trabulus.
 Bogart has won a Grammy Award for his songwriting work on Beyoncé's 2008 single "Halo", from three total nominations.
-He has served as National Trustee for The Recording Academy and Chair of their Songwriters & Composers Wing since 2022.
+He currently serves as Vice Chair of the Board of Trustees for The Recording Academy and Chair of their Songwriters & Composers Wing.